 There is hardly any addictive substance that has no negative long-term effects.

-The most obvious side effect for passionate betel nut users is the red discoloration of lips, tongues, and gums.
+The most obvious side effect for passionate betel nut users is the red discolouration of lips, tongues, and gums.
 The teeth also do not remain undamaged: the interdental spaces become red until, after some time, the teeth become almost black.

-The red color caused by the chemical reaction of the slaked lime is anything but healthy.
+The red colour caused by the chemical reaction of the slaked lime is anything but healthy.
 In the long term, oral mucosa, gums, and teeth are severely damaged.
 In the worst case, the teeth fall out.

 But far worse are the consequences that are not immediately visible.
 Studies have shown that people who regularly chew betel nuts are at an increased risk for oral cancer.
-And not only that – cancer of the esophagus, lung, larynx, pancreas, and liver is more common in users of betel nuts than in non-consumers.
+And not only that – cancer of the oesophagus, lung, larynx, pancreas, and liver is more common in users of betel nuts than in non-consumers.
 Responsible for this is the arecoline of the Areca fruit.